Certificate in Medieval and Renaissance Studies

 The Medieval and Renaissance studies certificate explores the diversity of European culture, drawing from WSU course offerings in art history, literature, music, languages, political science and history.

 The undergraduate certificate may be earned by any undergraduate or graduate student and requires coursework from at least three departments including history, literature, language and another discipline.
-All grades for the certificate must be C or better.

 The certificate may be combined with a major (e.g., English, history) or taken as an elective interest.